Couple Funds Scholarship in Memory of Herbert S. Salomon, M.D.

 “Herb was an exemplary human being, who led by setting the highest academic and moral standards for himself,” Mr. Salomon said.

 While at Washington and Lee, Herb developed a close friendship with his roommate and fraternity brother, Joseph L. Goldstein.
-Now Chairman of the Department of Molecular Genetics at UT Southwestern, Dr. Goldstein won the 1985 Nobel Prize together with Michael Brown, M.D., for their discovery of the underlying mechanisms of cholesterol metabolism.
+Now Chair of the Department of Molecular Genetics at UT Southwestern, Dr. Goldstein won the 1985 Nobel Prize together with Michael Brown, M.D., for their discovery of the underlying mechanisms of cholesterol metabolism.

 “My brother would have been very proud to see the life-changing impact of Dr. Goldstein’s research and witness the rippling effect it had in helping make UT Southwestern one of the most highly respected medical centers in the world,” Mr. Salomon said.
 “Little did my brother know that by a twist of fate that crossed the paths of their lives, an enduring friendship was formed that would play a role in Dr. Goldstein enrolling in UT Southwestern Medical School.”